swarmtech/doctrine/README.md

-# Doctrine module for Zend Framework / Laminas
+# Doctrine module for Laminas

 Goal of this project is to stop using Entity Repositories and start working with query provider instead.
 Not sure if it's a good idea but it allow to split each query doctrine in it's own QueryProvider provider file.